matt-sd-watson/ncov-utils/docker/README.md

-The container to access auspice view on a server can be executed as follows, provided that the Dockerfile is in the current directory:
+The container to access auspice view on a server can be executed as follows, provided that the Dockerfile is in the current directory.
+The user will need to replace the path to the auspice folder during docker run with the appropriate directory path:

 ```
   docker build -t auspice .
-  # retrieve correct docker image id
-  docker run -dit #image id
-  docker ps #retrieve container id
-  docker exec #container_id auspice view --datasetDir path_to_auspice_ncov/
+  docker run -p 4000:4000 -v path_to_auspice_folder/:/app auspice auspice view --datasetDir .
 ```